 In 1920, Rolex moved its operations from London, England to Geneva, Switzerland.
 The move made perfect sense, as the company was being built around Swiss watch design.
 Ever innovative, the Swiss watchmaking company designed the first waterproof watch in 1926.
 Rolex proved its waterproof design worked when swimmer Mercedes Gleitze wore it during a 10-hour swim across the English Channel.

 Rolex continued its adventurous spirit by testing its watches during high-speed racing and on top of Mount Everest.
 Motorist Sir Malcolm Campbell commended Rolex in a 1935 letter, confirming his Rolex watch continued to keep perfect time, even during high-speed racing.
 Sir Edmund Hillary and Sherpa Tenzing Norgay sported Rolex watches on the first-ever Everest summit in 1953.
-This year also marked the design of the Rolex Submariner watch, which premiered a year later at the 1954 Swiss Watch Fair.
+This year also marked the design of the Rolex Submariner watch, which formally premiered a year later at the 1954 Swiss Watch Fair.

 Best Selling Submariner